Global phase diagram of Coulomb-interacting anisotropic Weyl semimetals with disorder: Renormalization group analysis

+We can find that $\Delta_{3}$ is always irrelevant.
+There is not a QPT to CDM phase with increasing of $\Delta_{3}$.
+We should also notice that the generalized Hamiltonian density equation~(\ref{Eq:HamitonianGeneral}) becomes $\mathcal{H}_{0}=v\left(k_{x}\sigma_{1}+k_{y}\sigma_{2}\right)$ in the limit $n\rightarrow\infty$.
+Therefore, the intrinsic properties shown in equations~(\ref{Eq:HamiltonianPR}) and (\ref{Eq:PropagatorAniWSMPro}) for 3D AWSM are not satisfied for the generalized Hamiltonian equation~(\ref{Eq:HamitonianGeneral}) in the limit $n\rightarrow\infty$.
+This may be the reason why there is not a QPT to CDM in the limit $n\rightarrow\infty$, according to equation~(\ref{Eq:Delta3RGLargen}).

-The phase diagrams considering initially two types of disorder are presented in Fig.~\ref{Fig:MixtureDiagram}.
-The green and yellow regions represent SM and CDM phases respectively.
-There is a critical line separating the SM and CDM.
-A QPT between SM to CDM phases appears if the initial values of disorder strength is turned to across the critical line.
+The phase diagrams considering initially two types of disorder are presented in figure~\ref{Fig:MixtureDiagram}.
+The green and yellow regions stand for SM and CDM phases respectively.
+There is a critical line separating the SM and CDM phases.
+A QPT between SM to CDM phases appears if the initial values of disorder strength are tuned to across the critical line.

-\subsection{Interplay of Coulomb interaction and disorder}
+\subsubsection{Interplay of Coulomb interaction and disorder}

 In this subsection, we analyze the interplay of Coulomb interaction and disorder in 3D AWSM.